Leam Farmhouse is a Grade II listed building in the Rugby local planning authority area, England. First listed on 12 November 2009. House.

 Description

-HISTORY: The house clearly dates from no later than the C17: it retains windows of this date, and carries a date stone for 1665, also inscribed with the name of William Baseley.
-Baseley is recorded as a yeoman of Sawbridge in documents in 1664, and his wife Ann had been buried in Wolfhamcote church, the parish of which the hamlet of Sawbridge forms a part, on 10 June 1662.
-The house, though, may date from considerably earlier, as its form suggests origins as a late medieval hall-house, though it would have been altered in the C17 to create the current form.
-During the later C20, the main elevation was altered with the addition of modern casement windows in enlarged openings, and buttresses were added to the same elevation; the entire building was covered in roughcast render.
+The house clearly dates from no later than the 17th century, retaining windows from this period and a date stone for 1665, inscribed with the name of William Baseley.
+Baseley was recorded as a yeoman of Sawbridge in 1664.
+The house’s form suggests possible origins as a late medieval hall-house, although it was altered in the 17th century to create the current layout.
+In the later 20th century, the main elevation was altered with the addition of modern casement windows within enlarged openings, buttresses were added, and the entire building was rendered.

-REASONS FOR DESIGNATION: Leam Farmhouse at Sawbridge is designated at Grade II, for the following principal reasons: * The house dates from at least 1665, and retains significant fabric of this date, including the envelope of the building and some C17 hollow-chamfered windows * Local precedents and the form of the building indicate that the house may well represent a survival of an even earlier house, perhaps dating from the C15 * Group value with the other listed houses of similar date within the small hamlet of Sawbridge, including Old House Farmhouse, Manor Farmhouse and Red Roof Farm (all listed Grade II)
+Leam Farmhouse is designated at Grade II for several reasons.
+It dates from at least 1665 and retains significant fabric of that date, including the building's envelope and some 17th-century hollow-chamfered windows.
+Local precedents and the building's form suggest it may represent a survival of an even earlier house, potentially dating from the 15th century.
+Its group value with nearby listed houses of similar date, including Old House Farmhouse, Manor Farmhouse, and Red Roof Farm, is also significant.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.